google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

   var endDate = startDate.advance(1, 'year').advance(1, 'day');
   // Filter the complete collection by the start and end dates just defined. var yearCol = completeCol.filterDate(startDate, endDate);
-  // Return an image where pixels represent the first day within the date range
+  // Construct an image where pixels represent the first day within the date range
-  // that zero percent snow cover is observed. return yearCol
+  // that the lowest snow fraction is observed. var noSnowImg = yearCol
     // Add date bands to all images in this particular collection.
     .map(addDateBands)
     // Sort the images by time.